An insanely easy chocolate almond flour cake that is perfect for the lazy baker.

-- Bake for 45 to 47 minutes, or until the middle is firm to the touch and an inserted toothpick comes out clean—see note.
+- Bake for 45 to 47 minutes, or until the middle is firm to the touch and an inserted toothpick comes out clean.

 - Let the cake cool before removing it from the baking pan.
 It does not have to be thoroughly cooled but enough to have settled in its form.
-Otherwise, the cake will break—see note.
+Otherwise, the cake will break.

-Flour lumps: if a whisk can't get rid of the bigger lumps, simply use a fork to flatten them and fluff up the flour mixture.
+- Flour lumps: If a whisk can't get rid of the bigger lumps, use a fork to flatten them and fluff up the flour mixture.

-Melted butter: I prefer to place the butter on the stove in the smallest pan and over the lowest heat setting until completely melted.
+- Melted butter: I prefer to place the butter on the stove in a small pan and over the lowest heat setting until completely melted.
 You can do this while combining the dry ingredients, but keep an eye on it and remove it from the stove as soon as melted.

-Remove the cake from the baking pan: To remove the cake, use a shape knife to go around the edges of the pan, ensuring the cake is sufficiently loosened on all sides.
+- Remove the cake from the baking pan: To remove the cooled cake, use a sharp knife to go around the edges of the pan, ensuring the cake is sufficiently loosened on all sides.
 Then place a large enough plate on top of the baking pan and gently turn it around.
-Next, tap the bottom of the pan gently a few times until the cake falls on the plate.
-Next, place the small cake on a large spatula, and with the support of your other hand, turn the cake gently around.
+Next, gently tap the pan's bottom a few times until the cake falls on the plate.
+Then, place the small cake on a large spatula, and turn the cake gently around with the support of your other hand.

-Baking time: Besides the 15 minutes preparation time, count in some extra time to soften the mascarpone cheese out of the fridge and extra time to cool the cake before serving.
-Important: this cake still needs to develop its flavor during cooling time.
+- Baking time: Besides the 15 minutes of preparation, count in some extra time to soften the mascarpone cheese out of the fridge and cool the cake before serving.
+This cake still needs to develop its flavor during cooling time.

-Layer cake: Double the recipe and bake in separate pans if you want to turn this into a layer cake.
+- Layer cake: Double the recipe and bake in separate pans to turn this into a layer cake.

-Storage: store for 3 to 4 days in an airtight container at room temperature.
-But if it's very hot where you live, then pop it in the fridge—good for up to 5 days.
-You can serve it straight from the fridge.
+- Storage: Store for 3 to 4 days in an airtight container at room temperature.
+But if it's very hot where you live, pop it in the fridge—good for up to 5 days.
+You can serve it straight from the refrigerator.